Manuscript Details

 Study Participants

-• Study participants were pregnant women and mothers with infants younger than 3 months who were recruited from two community mental health programs.
-Mothers were eligible if they spoke English or Spanish and had received mental health services during pregnancy at one of the programs.
+• Study participants were pregnant women and mothers with infants younger than 3 months.
+Mothers were recruited from two community mental health programs and were eligible if they spoke English or Spanish and had received mental health services during pregnancy at one of the programs.

 • The study included 252 mother-infant pairs, who were randomly assigned to either the Promoting First Relationships intervention group (127 pairs) or a comparison group (125 pairs).